CANopenTerm/CANopenTerm/docs/lua-api.md

 ## Process data objects (PDO)

-It is possible to create up to 504 asynchronous TPDOs, which are then sent cyclically at the specified interval.
+It is possible to create up to 632 asynchronous PDOs, which are then sent cyclically at the specified interval.
 This is extremely useful, especially for testing purposes.